stablestud/adsorber/README.md

 If not, the config files should be placed at the scripts root directory.

 ## Todo for future releases

-Take a look here: [TODO.md](https://github.com/stablestud/adsorber/blob/master/TODO.md)
-You're free to implement things listed/not listed in `TODO.md` to Adsorber.
+You're free to implement things listed/not listed in `[TODO.md](https://github.com/stablestud/adsorber/blob/master/TODO.md)`  to Adsorber.
 Any additions are appreciated. :)

 ## License